Wednesday, March 24, 2021

 Reference:

 [1] Excerpted from B. H. Carroll, An Interpretation of the English Bible (Grand Rapids: Baker Book House, 1973), 17 vols., vol. 13, pp. 246-247.
 Note: This 17 volume set was first printed by the Fleming H. Revell Company in 1913.
 Broadman Press bought the copyright in 1942, and it was reprinted by Baker Book House in 1973.
-The 1916 edition of volume 13 can be read online here.
+The 1916 edition of the material (which is volume 10 in the 1916 edition) can be read online here.
 See chapter XXIV: "DEATH AND THE RESURRECTION OF THE DEAD" (pp. 276-277 in the book).

 No comments: